-- »Tom Marchese Crowned partypoker LIVE MILLIONS Vegas Champion
+- »Tom Marchese Wins PartyPoker LIVE MILLIONS Vegas

 The partypoker LIVE tour stopped off in Las Vegas for the first time ever and hosted a $5 million guaranteed MILLIONS event.
 Tom Marchese was the last man standing after four days of intense poker action in the $10,300 buy-in event, taking home $1 million for his victory.